 Notes:

-• For more information on System Monitor, refer to the Blueprint-Pharos Print Center Guide.
+For more information on System Monitor, refer to the Blueprint-Pharos Print Center Guide in the Pharos Help Center.

 The System Monitor tab shows, the overall health of the Blueprint system.
 Users with the View System Monitor role (set up in Blueprint Administrator) can perform the following tasks in the System Monitor tab: